Percona-Lab/percona-docstreamer/api.md

-# docMongoStream API Reference
+# docStreamer API Reference

-The **docMongoStream API** provides endpoints for monitoring the migration status and managing on-demand data validation.
+The **docStreamer API** provides endpoints for monitoring the migration status and managing on-demand data validation.
 All endpoints are hosted by the internal API server (default: **port 8080**, configurable via `config.yaml` or environment variables).

 ## 1. Status and Monitoring Endpoints